Notes on migrating a Bluesky account

 $ SERVICEAUTH=$(goat account service-auth --lxm com.atproto.server.createAccount --duration-sec 3600 --aud "did:web:altq.net")

-This commands creates the new account:
+This command creates the new account:

 $ goat account create --service-auth $SERVICEAUTH --pds-host "https://altq.net" --existing-did "did:plc:3zxgigfubnv4f47ftmqdsbal" --handle fry69.altq.net --password "[new_pw]" --email "fry-altq@fry69.dev" --invite-code altq-net-[...]